CedricMlg/P12_SportSee_Malingre_Cedric/README.md

 Change the value of `VITE_APP_USEMOCK`,
     <br />
-    true = data is obtained with the mock
+    true = data is obtained from the mock
     <br />
-    false = data is obtained with the API
+    false = data is obtained from the API

 ### WARNING
 # If you put true as a value you'll need to the back part of the app, to do so follow these steps